amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-??-the-secret-project.md

 We learned a lot in the process and will write more once it's released.

+The other _good_ news is we are still planing to release the game before the year ends.

 Now for real, see you in the next adventure: The physics debugger.